vnphanquang/githooks/README.md

 ### Comparison and Benchmark vs [husky]

-This project is greatly inspired by [husky]; it is even fair to say this is a direct Deno port of `huksy` .
+This project is greatly inspired by [husky]; it is even fair to consider this as a direct Deno port of `huksy` .
 Credits should go to [@typicode](https://github.com/typicode).
 Please show support over there.
 In fact, today, you can use `husky` directly in Deno:

 ```bash
 deno run -A npm:husky